 I applied a total of 3 layers (although 2 would have probably been enough) of the Everlong (Coastal Range) ‘Grecian Blue‘ chalk paint.

 When completely dry I applied 3 layers of the Everlong ‘Porcelain White’ chalk paint.

-(another good tip is avoid butting up to the masking tape with the paint brush.
-In other words it is better to paint a little on top of the masking tape sweeping away from the blue paint rather than doing it in the opposite direction).
+(another good tip is to avoid butting up to the masking tape with the paint brush.
+In other words, it is better to paint a little on top of the masking tape sweeping away from the blue paint rather than doing it in the opposite direction).

 I gave the bookcase a good sanding as I wanted a really smooth finish.

 I found this really easy to do and the end results were even better than I had expected.